+Program Progress; Continue / Modify / Delete identify interested non-profit organizations willing to acquire and continue operating the rental properties as affordable housing.
+Responsibility: Development Services Department.
+Funding Source: General Fund.
 Timeframe: January 2017; Monitor the assisted housing units at risk by contacting the property owner to determine whether there is a change in status or eligibility.
 Objective: Preserve affordable rental housing units.
 Program 26.
-Mobile home Parks:

-Action: The City will work with the mobile home park owners and the El Dorado County Community Services Department to access state and federal funds for park improvements and potential conversion to tenant ownership, if desired by both the park owner and residents.
-The City will meet with the park owners to discuss their long-term goals for the properties and the feasibility of preserving the parks.
-If park conversion to tenant ownership is desired, the City will assist residents in identifying an experienced non-profit organization that can facilitate the park conversion.
+Mobile home Parks: Action: The City will work with the mobile home park owners and the El Dorado County Community Services Department to access state and federal funds for park improvements and potential conversion to tenant ownership, if desired by both the park owner and residents.
+The City will meet with the park Progress: No conversions to tenant ownership were completed during the Planning Period.
+Continue / Modify / Delete: Continue.
+Mobile home parks provide a housing option within the community, including many of fixed or owners to discuss their long-term goals for the properties and the feasibility of preserving the parks.
+If park conversion to tenant ownership is desired, the City will assist residents in identifying an experienced non-profit organization that can facilitate the park conversion. limited incomes.
 Discussion: Two mobile home parks located in Placerville contain 162 spaces total.
-One of these parks contains seven spaces while the other contains 155 spaces.
-These mobile home parks provide a source of affordable housing and homeownership for low-income households.
-Note that The
+One of these parks contains seven